felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 - network-manager-applet
 - wireless_tools

+And you must enable iwd with `systemctl enable iwd` and `systemctl enable NetworkManager.service`.

+Then i rebooted in the new system.

 And connected to the internet with the nmcli utility with the commands that are available in the internet linux personal man.

-Then i disable the grub initial menu altering the `/etc/default/grub` file with the `GRUB_TIMEOUT=0` change with a final `grub-mkconfig -o /boot/grub/grub.cfg` command.
+Then, following the tips and tricks session of the nvidia arch wiki page i found a way of managing the low resolution in system startup for grub and initial prints.
+For that, i had to mount the `EFI` partition and create a file `/EFI/refind/refind.conf` in there with `use_graphics_for linux`.
+I had to do the same thing in the file `/etc/refind.d/refind.conf`.

 Then i enabled the firewall installing and enabling ufw:
 - ufw

+`sudo ufw enable`
+`sudo systemctl enable ufw.service`

 No rules where added.